-Meghan Markle's life among Toronto 'royalty'
+Meghan's pageboys and Toronto 'royalty'

 She's adopted Canada - and Canadians have adopted her

-Markle has spoken about how she has embraced Canada as a second home, a place she has lived nine months of the year for seven years, even getting used to Canadian winters.
+Ms Markle has spoken about how she has embraced Canada as a second home, a place she has lived in for nine months of the year for seven years, even getting used to Canadian winters.

-Dishaw says that her blog's American readers like to think of Markle as the next Grace Kelly - an American princess - but that Canadian visitors like to argue that Markle came into her own while living in Toronto.
+Dishaw says that her blog's American readers like to think of Ms Markle as the next Grace Kelly - an American princess - but that Canadian visitors like to argue she came into her own while living in Toronto.

 That connection to Canada is something Dishaw believes "plays in her favour with the Royal family", given the country's status as a Commonwealth nation.